fluxninja/aperture/docs/content/reference/configuration/spec.md

 _Adaptive Load Scheduler_ component does additive increase of load multiplier during non-overload state.
 During overload, the load multiplier is throttled based on the provided strategy.
 Deprecated: v3.0.0.
-Use _AIMD Load Scheduler_ instead.
+Use `AIMDLoadScheduler` instead.

 </dd>